Chapter 1: Mission and Governance of the University

 There is a wide recognition of the complexity of university governance and general acknowledgment of the need for faculty, staff, and student participation in the conduct of university affairs.
 The University Council, university commissions, university advisory council, and university standing committees provide an organizational structure through which faculty, staff, student, and administrative priorities and concerns are shared and fulfilled.

 The University Council and university commissions constitute the main resident bodies for policy formulation.
-Their memberships include representatives from administration, Faculty Senate, Staff Senate, college faculty associations, administrative and professional faculty, Graduate Student Assembly, Student Government Association, and representatives from other groups where appropriate.
+Their memberships include representatives from administration, Faculty Senate, Staff Senate, Administrative and Professional Faculty Senate, Undergraduate Student Senate, college faculty associations, Graduate and Professional Student Senate, and representatives from other groups where appropriate.
 The university commissions formulate and recommend policies to the University Council, which in turn makes recommendations to the president.
 Final authority rests with the president and the Board of Visitors.

-The constitutions and bylaws of the University Council, Faculty Senate, Staff Senate, and Graduate Student Assembly are published on their respective Virginia Tech websites:
+The constitutions and bylaws of the University Council, Faculty Senate, Administrative and Professional (A.P) Faculty Senate, Staff Senate, Undergraduate Student Senate, and Graduate and Professional Student Senate are published on their respective Virginia Tech websites:

 - University Council

 - Undergraduate Student Senate

 Persons concerned with the governance of the university are encouraged to consult the constitutions and bylaws of these organizations.
 The constitution and bylaws of the University Council contain the membership lists for the council, commissions, and committees.
 The Office of the Vice President for Policy and Governance maintains membership lists which are available on the governance website.